Sabina Ćudić

-Sabina Ćudić (born 17 April 1982) is a Bosnian politician serving as member of the national House of Representatives since December 2022, having previously served as member of the Federal House of Representatives from 2018 to 2022.
-She has served as president of Our Party since 2025.
+Sabina Ćudić (born 17 April 1982) is a Bosnian politician who has served as a member of the House of Representatives of Bosnia and Herzegovina since December 2022.
+She previously served as a member of the House of Representatives of the Federation of Bosnia and Herzegovina from 2018 to 2022.
+Since October 2025, she has been the president of Our Party.

-Born in Sarajevo in 1982, Ćudić holds degrees from Towson University, the University of Bologna and the University of Sarajevo.
-A member of Our Party since 2012, she has also been a member of the Parliamentary Assembly of the Council of Europe since 2023.

 Early life and education

-Ćudić was born in Sarajevo in 1982, but left during the Bosnian War and graduated at the Skyline High School in Idaho Falls.
-She graduated in political science and international studies from Towson University in 2005, and holds a master's degree in human rights and democracy from the University of Bologna and the University of Sarajevo.
+Ćudić was born in Sarajevo in 1982.
+During the Bosnian War, she fled with her family to the United States, where she completed her secondary education, graduating from Skyline High School in Idaho Falls.
+She earned a bachelor’s degree in political science and international studies from Towson University in 2005.
+She later completed a master’s degree in human rights and democracy, jointly awarded by the University of Bologna and the University of Sarajevo.

+From 2005 to 2013, Ćudić worked at the Faculty of Political Sciences and International Relations at the Sarajevo School of Science and Technology, where she served as a teaching assistant and later as a senior teaching assistant in political science.

 Political career

-Ćudić is a member and was formerly vice-president of the social-liberal Our Party.
-She was a candidate for the office of municipal mayor of Novo Sarajevo in the 2012 municipal elections, but failed to get elected. Ćudić was elected to the Sarajevo Canton Assembly in the 2014 general election.
-In the 2018 general election, she was elected to the Federal House of Representatives. Ćudić was elected to the national House of Representatives in the 2022 general election, obtaining over 20,000 votes.
-She has been a member of the Parliamentary Assembly of the Council of Europe since March 2023.
+Ćudić joined the social-liberal Our Party in 2012 and later served as its vice-president.
+In the same year, she ran unsuccessfully for mayor of Novo Sarajevo in the 2012 municipal elections.

+She was elected to the Sarajevo Canton Assembly in the 2014 general election.
+In the 2018 general election, she was elected to the Federal House of Representatives, where she served until 2022.

+In the 2022 general election, Ćudić was elected to the national House of Representatives, receiving more than 20,000 votes.
+Since March 2023, she has also been a member of the Parliamentary Assembly of the Council of Europe.

-In January 2025, upon the initiative of Ćudić, the SNSD's Nebojša Radmanović was removed from the national House of Representatives collegium.
-As his replacement, the liberal alliance Troika reached an agreement with the opposition parties from Republika Srpska to appoint Serb Democratic Party member Darko Babalj as the new member of the collegium in February 2025.
+In January 2025, acting on Ćudić’s initiative, Nebojša Radmanović of the Alliance of Independent Social Democrats (SNSD) was removed from the collegium of the national House of Representatives.
+In February 2025, the liberal alliance Troika, in cooperation with opposition parties from Republika Srpska, appointed Darko Babalj of the Serb Democratic Party as Radmanović’s replacement.

-Ćudić's candidacy for president of Our Party was announced in September 2025, ahead of the party's congress scheduled for 11 October.
-At the congress, she was unanimously elected as party leader, succeeding Edin Forto.
+Ćudić announced her candidacy for president of Our Party in September 2025, ahead of the party congress held on 11 October 2025.
+At the congress, she was unanimously elected party leader, succeeding Edin Forto.